tkoz0/factor-database/README.md

 - basic info/description on production
   - store in /numbers scripts and jinja templates for certain types
 - near repdigit repunit related formulas script

-- make this readme better and improve the setup instructions
-- use python `/` and `*` for positional/keyword only arguments
-- improvements to type annotations
+# later todos

 - use column names instead of `*` in sql queries

-# later todos
+- caching for pages that take a lot of querties, particularly the factor tables
+- setup a python virtual environment as part of the repo
+  - requires at least python3.12
+  - include a requirements.txt
+- implement an api
+  - some possible routes below
+  - choose get/post where appropriate
+  - /api/get_number (get, by id or value)
+  - /api/get_factor (get, by id or value)
+  - /api/submit_factors (post)
+  - /api/list_category (get)
 - look at time limits for quart routes to avoid an infinite loop bug
 - look at query planner for various queries in database.py
-- support compression for submission data
+- support compression for submission data (and possibly other data)
 - make factor page show numbers and factors containing it as a factor
 - find a better way to update factors with few operations
 - function for removing small factors (64 bit) from the database